Review of Extreme Multilabel Classification: Review

 \paragraph{}

-The paper \cite{liu2017deep} was the first to try out application of Deep Learning in XML, using a family of CNN's.
-This followed the success of deep learning in multi-class text classification problems by methods like FastText \cite{joulin2016bag}, CNN-Kim \cite{chen2015convolutional} and Bow-CNN \cite{liu2017deep}.
-These methods inspire this new method \textbf{XML-CNN} which applies similar concepts to obtain an extreme multi-label classifier.
+The paper \cite{liu2017deep} was the first to try out application of Deep Learning in XMLC, using a family of CNN's.
+This followed the success of deep learning in multi-class text classification problems by methods like FastText \citep{joulin2016bag}, the CNN text-classifier of Kim ({CNN-Kim}) \citep{chen2015convolutional} and a bag-of-words CNN ({Bow-CNN}) by \cite{johnson2014effective}.
+These methods inspired the XML-CNN architecture, which applies similar concepts to multi-label setting.

-CNN-Kim \cite{chen2015convolutional} creates a document embedding from concatenation of word embeddings. $t$ CNN filters are applied to obtain a $t$ dimensional vector which is passed to a soft-max layer after max pooling.
-Bow-CNN \cite{liu2017deep} creates a $V$ dimensional vector for each region of the text, where $V$ is the vocabulary size, indicating whether each word is present in the region.
+\paragraph{} In \cite{kim2014}, authors create a document embedding from concatenation of word embeddings. $t$ CNN filters are applied to obtain a $t$ dimensional vector which is passed to a soft-max layer after max pooling.
+Bow-CNN \citep{liu2017deep} creates a $V$ dimensional vector for each region of the text, where $V$ is the vocabulary size, indicating whether each word is present in the region.
 It also uses dynamic max pooling for better results.
 XML-CNN combines these ideas and proposes the following architecture - various CNN filters similar to CNN-Kim, dynamic max pooling similar to Bow-CNN, a bottleneck fully connected layer, and binary cross entropy loss over a sigmoid output layer.

-Let $e_i \in R^k$ be the word embedding of the $i-$th word of the document, then $e_{i:j} \in R^{k(j-i+1)}$ is the concatenation of embeddings for a region of the document.
-A convolution filter $v$ is applied to a region of $h$ words to obtain $c_i = g_c(v^Te_{i:i+h-i})$ which is a new feature, where $g_c$ is a non-linear activation. $t$ filters like this are used with varying $h$ to obtain a a set of new features.
+\paragraph{} Let $e_i \in R^k$ be the word embedding of the $i-$th word of the document, then $e_{i:j} \in R^{k(j-i+1)}$ is the concatenation of embeddings for a region of the document.
+A convolution filter $v$ is applied to a region of $h$ words to obtain $c_i = g_c(v^Te_{i:i+h-i})$ which is a new feature, where $g_c$ is a non-linear activation. $t$ filters like this are used with varying $h$ to obtain a set of new features.

-Dynamic Max pooling is then used on these newly obtained features $c$.
+\paragraph{} Dynamic Max pooling is then used on these newly obtained features $c$.
 The usual max pooling basically takes the maximum over the entire feature vector to obtain a single value.
 However, this value does not sufficiently represent the entire document well.
 Thus, a max-over-time pooling function is used to aggregate the vector into a smaller vector by taking max over smaller segments of the initial vector.
 Thus, pooling function $P$ is given by

 This pooling function can accumulate more information from different sections of the document.
 These poolings from different filters are then concatenated into a new vector.